eric-rizzi/teaching/my_courses.md

 The purpose of the course is to simultaneously teach students the equivalent of an "advanced python" course and introduce them to various state of the art techniques in AI/ML.

+### Course Highlights

+The machine learning class is designed to mold around the AP curriculum.
+The reason for this is that many students in the class will take the AP class the year after taking this class and many students in the class have already taken the AP class.
+Therefore, the course focuses on a more functional approach.
+In doing so, the class relies on games, exploration, and philosophical discussion to drive learning.
+Finally, as the course progresses, students are encouraged to take more and more use of ChatBots to help them produce code more quickly.
+The theory is that ChatBots provide a new, higher abstraction level that students should learn to interact with.

+#### Manufactoria and Finite State Machines

+#### Guess Who Decision Trees

+#### Bayesian Black Jack

+#### Teaching Humans and Machines

 #### Years Taught